What is the Scope of MBA in India?

 Introduction to FMS Executive MBA

-According to studies, FMS has been offering an executive MBA programme since 1954, guiding aspiring candidates to achieve leadership roles in various industries.
+According to studies, FMS has been offering an executive MBA program since 1954, guiding aspiring candidates to achieve leadership roles in various industries.
 The executive MBA is divided into 4 semesters that provide a solid management concept in the first year.
 FMS focuses on developing leadership skills among professionals who can challenge traditional thoughts with creative and innovative ideas to execute new projects in any circumstance.

 The executive MBA course structure is aligned with business trends, focusing on the core elective subjects and enhancing the knowledge of professionals to prepare them for the organisational workforce.
 In the first year of an executive MBA, students impart a basic yet fundamental understanding of human resource management, finance, marketing, operations, and IT management.
 In the second year, professionals are asked to choose elective subjects such as strategy, marketing, HR, finance, entrepreneurship, etc.